Twins-Divyanshu-Sharma/Hex/README.md

 2. If you are using i3, it applies ugly border to the window, to remove that you will have to add following line in the end of i3config: for_window [class="Hex"] border pixel 0

-## I need simpler fonts
+## I need my own fonts
-Follow these steps in your cloned repo to get simpler fonts.
+Follow these steps in your cloned repo to install your own fonts.
 1. edit source/Engine.cpp
-2. inside the function void Engine::init() find the line: fontAtlas.setAtlas("defaultFontAtlas")
+2. inside the function void Engine::init() find the line: fontAtlas.setAtlas("circuitFontAtlas") comment int out
-3. comment this line, just above it is a commented line: fontAtlas.setAtlas("hexFontAtlas"), uncomment it
+3. in place of this line add the line: fontAtlas.setAtlas("your_fonts") : where your_fonts is a png file of your font atlas kept in res/textures/ folder of your cloned repo, note: donot write .png in the arguements
-4. all this does is changes the default font atlas in res/textures/defaultFontAtlas.png to res/textures/hexFontAtlas.png, you can add your own fontAtlas here, just use gimp or photoshop and make sure you draw letters exactly on top of defaultFontAtlas.png, that is letters should have same width and height and spacing between them.
-Put it in res/textures/yourFA.png then change line: fontAtlas.setAtlas("yourFA") note donot write .png
+4. To create your own fontAtlas, just use gimp or photoshop and make sure you draw letters exactly on top of circuitFontAtlas.png in res/textures/, that is letters should have same width and height and spacing between them.
+Put it in res/textures/your_fonts.png then change line: fontAtlas.setAtlas("your_fonts") note donot write .png
 5. redo the instructions for Install above and you are done